 - Use fresh grape leaves.
 If you can find fresh grape leaves, lucky you!
 Make sure to wash and prepare the leaves for rolling by removing the stem and boiling them quickly.

-- Use ground lamb in lieu of ground beef.
+- Use ground lamb instead of ground beef.
 Any type of ground meat is suitable for grape leaves.
 I prefer lean ground beef if making warak enab with lamb chops.

-- Use medium-grain rice in lieu of short-grain rice.
+- Use medium-grain rice instead of short-grain rice.
 Add a little more water if using medium-grain rice.
 I don't recommend using long-grain rice because the stuffing will be dry.

 - Cutting board and chef's knife to cut the tomatoes and stems off of the grape leaves